Today, 23 July, is the 111th birth anniversary of Chandra Shekhar Azad, one of the greatest leaders of the Indian freedom movement.

 To avenge the death of Lala Lajpat Rai, Azad and Bhagat planned and executed the political assassination of Lahore British officer Saunders together.

 After Bhagat Singh’s arrest, Azad was raising money for his comrade’s defence.
-Author and litterateur Yashpal, who was part of the HSRA then, was sent by Azad to Veer Savarkar of the Hindu Mahasabha.
+Author and litterateur Yashpal, who was part of the HSRA then, was sent by Azad to Savarkar.

 Yashpal writes in his autobiography ‘Singhavalokan’ that Savarkar agreed to give Rs.
 50,000 but on the condition that Azad and HSRA fighters stop fighting the British and assassinate Jinnah and other Muslims!

-In his another book ‘Fighter for Freedom Writer for Justice,’ Yashpal wrote on page number 72, “He (Savarkar) did not refuse my request, but expressing his own viewpoint and purpose, he said, ‘Our aim is to free the country from servitude to foreigners.
+In his another book ‘Fighter for Freedom Writer for Justice,’ Yashpal wrote on page number 72, “He (Vinayak Savarkar’s elder brother also known as baba) did not refuse my request, but expressing his own viewpoint and purpose, he said, ‘Our aim is to free the country from servitude to foreigners.
 Progress towards our nationhood is the purpose of freeing the country– that must be assured……If you take the responsibility of finishing him (Jinnah) off then the greatest obstacle on the path of freedom will be removed.
 And, for that I can arrange for a payment of Rs 50,000.'”

-On being told of Savarkar’s proposal, Azad cursed Savarkar and said: “This man does not consider us as freedom fighters but supari killers.
-He’s colluding with the Vritish.
+On being told of Savarkar’s brother’s proposal, Azad cursed him and said: “This man does not consider us as freedom fighters but supari killers.
+He’s colluding with the British.
 Our fight is against the Britishers.
 Why would we kill Muslims?
 Tell him we don’t want his money.”

 (Amaresh Misra is an author and views expressed here are his own.
 Janta Ka Reporter doesn’t necessarily endorse his views)